Generalized Kullback-Leibler Divergence Loss: Experiments

 \subsection{Knowledge Distillation on Imbalanced Data}

 Data often follows a long-tailed distribution.
 Tackling the long-tailed recognition problem is essential for real-world applications.
 Lots of research has contributed to algorithms and theories~\cite{cao2019learning, cui2019class, kang2019decoupling, menon2020long,cui2022generalized,cui2021parametric, cui2024classes} on the problem.
 In this work, we examine how the knowledge distillation with our GKL loss affects model performance on imbalanced data, \textit{i.e.}, ImageNet-LT~\cite{liu2019large}.
 We train ResNets models 90 epochs with \textit{Random-Resized-Crop} and horizontal flip as image pre-processing.
-Following previous work~\cite{9774921}, we report the top-1 accuracy on Many-shot, Meidum-shot, Few-shot, and All classes.
-As shown in Table~\ref{tab:imagenetlt_kd}, GKL-KD consistently outperforms KL-KD on imbalanced data.
+Following previous work~\cite{9774921}, we report the top-1 accuracy on Many-shot, Medidium-shot, Few-shot, and All classes.

+{\bf Results Analysis.} As shown in Table~\ref{tab:imagenetlt_kd}, GKL-KD consistently outperforms KL-KD on imbalanced data.
+Specifically, GKL-KD achieves improvements of 1.48\%, 1.16\% on Many-shot and Medium-shot, respectively, over KL-KD with the teacher-student configuration of ResNeXt-101-ResNet50.
+This is coherent to our analysis in Section~\ref{sec:case_study}: high-frequency class prediction scores from the teacher model are often higher than those of low-frequency classes, resulting in hard training convergence for high-frequency classes in vanilla KD.
+GKL-KD addresses this problem with the smooth weighted $\varphi^{*}(\cdot)$.
+Note that it is contrary to previous work that often focuses on improving low-frequency class performance.